istio/istio.io/content/boilerplates/before-you-begin-egress.md

     You can use any pod with `curl` installed as a test source.

-*   To send requests to external services, create the `SOURCE_POD` environment variable to store the name of the source
+*   To send requests, create the `SOURCE_POD` environment variable to store the name of the source
     pod:

     {{< text bash >}}